Next Steps for Transfer Students

 You can do this online via Enrollment Connect.
 Once you pay your Enrollment Deposit, you’ll be guaranteed a space in your class.
 You will also be able to access your U-M email account and sign up for orientation and housing.

 Students with financial inability to pay may request an Enrollment Deposit (EDR) Waiver.
-If you are unable to pay the $300 Enrollment Deposit (EDR), you must submit a written request for an EDR Waiver via Enrollment Connect by clicking the Request EDR Waiver or Extension button under the Application menu.
+If you are unable to pay the $300 Enrollment Deposit (EDR), you must submit a written request for an EDR Waiver via Enrollment Connect by clicking the Request a Deposit Waiver or Extension button under the Application menu.
 Your request should be made no later than your posted Enrollment Deposit deadline.

 If you have questions about the enrollment deposit payment, waiver, or extension process, please email [email protected].

-Timeline: Any time after being accepted for admission, but no later than the deadline outlined in your specific admissions letter.
+• Timeline: Any time after being accepted for admission, but no later than the deadline outlined in your specific admissions letter.

 3. Participate in Orientation Programming and Events